 Sans Souci Beach and the Waikiki Natatorium are inseparable.

 Sans Souci “Without Worry” Beach, also called Kaimana Beach, has been a Beat of Hawaii favorite for years.
-Fronting the New Otani Kaimana Beach Hotel, it sits on the Diamond Head side of Waikiki, next to the now infamous Waikiki Natatorium.
+Fronting the New Otani Kaimana Beach Hotel, it sits on the Diamond Head side of Waikiki, directly adjacent to the Waikiki Natatorium.
 Sans Souci is popular with both locals and visitors and offers great swimming.

-It is being widely reported that if the Natatorium is removed, Kaimana Beach will, by nature’s own action, also be gone.
-It turns out that it is the Natatorium itself and its position in the ocean which actually created the beach, and studies say that without the structure, the beach will vanish.
+Kaimana Beach needs the Waikiki Natatorium War Memorial to stay “worry-free.”
+It has been widely reported that if the Natatorium was removed, Kaimana Beach would, by nature’s action, also be gone.
+It turns out that it is the Natatorium itself and its position in the ocean which created the beach, and studies say that without the structure, the beach would vanish.

 “The water quality was bad, so to provide a design that allows it to be clean and safe and open to the public is exactly what we’re looking for, and this is it.” — Mo Radke, Friends of the Natatorium.

-A proposal calls for the Makai seawall being replaced with concrete walls and chevrons, together with new openings to allow more water flow.
+The proposal calls for the Makai seawall being replaced with concrete walls and chevrons, together with new openings to allow more water flow.
 The national trust presented the proposal to the City of Honolulu.
-In turn they have hired a consultant who is preparing a draft environmental impact study with options.
+In turn, they hired a consultant who prepared the environmental impact study with options.

-Honolulu Mayor Caldwell has indicated his preference to demolish the pool and replace it with a public beach.
+Honolulu Mayor Caldwell has had various preferences, including demolishing the pool and replacing it with a public beach.
 He indicated several years ago that the demolition plan would cost $18 million compared with nearly $70 million to rebuild it.

-We remain inclined towards restoration of the Natatorium and to retaining it as a public resource for every reason, from its social and historical importance to the preservation of Sans Souci beach.
+We are happy to see the direction of the restoration of the Natatorium and to retain it as a public resource for every reason, from its social and historical importance to the preservation of Sans Souci beach.